Chingles2404/50051-plc-group4/README.md

 1. Add a new folder with the feature in src:
    Create a folder such as `./src/newFeatureFolder`.

-2. Update `./src/main.c`:
-   Write your desired code and logic here.
+2. Update `./src/main.c`:Write your desired code and logic here.
 Remember to import the headers for your feature code.
 3. Update `./src/CMakeLists.txt`:

    - Add your library:

      ```cmake
      add_library(newFeatureNameLibrary newFeatureFolder/newFeature.c)
      ```

      The add_library command tells CMake to compile a set of source files into a library target named `newFeatureNameLibrary`.
    - Specify include directories:

      ```cmake
      target_include_directories(newFeatureNameLibrary PUBLIC ${CMAKE_CURRENT_SOURCE_DIR}/newFeatureFolder)
      ```

      This tells CMake that the target `newFeatureNameLibrary` depends on the path `${CMAKE_CURRENT_SOURCE_DIR}/newFeatureFolder`.
    - Link your library to the main executable:

      ```cmake
      target_link_libraries(ImageToASCIILineArt PUBLIC newFeatureNameLibrary)
      ```

      This links the `newFeatureNameLibrary` to the main executable "ImageToASCIILineArt".
 4. Run `cleanRebuild.cmd`

 ---